Memory-Efficient Nonequilibrium Green's Function Framework Built On Quantics Tensor Trains

-(iii) We solve the fermionic Dyson equation at each $\mathbf{k}$.
+(iii) We solve the Dyson equation at each $\mathbf{k}$ in parallel.
 To this end, we reformulate it in terms of 4 Kadanoff-Baym equations and recast those in the form of a linear problem $AX=B$.
-In short-hand notation, we get $(1-G_0^M\Sigma^M)G^M=G_0^M$ for the Matsubara and $(1-G_0^R\Sigma^R)G^\alpha=B^\alpha$ for the real-time components ($\alpha=R,\rceil,<$), with $B^\alpha$ a constant term that follows from the Langreth rules \cite{Langreth1976,stefanucci_van_leeuwen_2013}; see Supplemental Material (SM) \cite{supp}.
-These linear systems are solved by a DMRG-like algorithm, with $O(D^4)$ scaling, that sweeps through the QTT, sequentially updating two tensors at a time.
+In short-hand notation, we get $(1-G_0^M\Sigma^M)G^M=G_0^M$ for the Matsubara and $(1-G_0^R\Sigma^R)G^\alpha=B^\alpha$ for the real-time components ($\alpha=R,\rceil,<$), with $B^\alpha$ a constant term, see the Supplemental Material (SM) \cite{supp}.
+These linear systems are solved by a DMRG-like algorithm, with $O(D^4)$ scaling, that sequentially optimizes two tensors at a time.